Xavier: Renegade Angel: Home media

 Adult Swim released the series on DVD in America on November 10, 2009, shortly after the series finale originally aired.
 Madman Entertainment released the series on DVD on Region 4 in Australia on February 10, 2010.
 In addition to being available on DVD, the entire series is also available on iTunes.

+A high-definition release of the show was available on the Max streaming service, until December 31, 2023.

 Reception

 In 2009, DVD Talks Casey Burchby gave the show three and half stars out of five, noting "Xavier: Renegade Angel is intelligent, entertaining, and very funny.
 It is also consistent to a fault.
 The show never develops much beyond its original concept and falls into a repetitious rut. [...]
-Much like Flight of the Conchords, its small triumphs are better appreciated over time; a concentrated dose of the show reveals its flaws."Xavier: Renegade Angel was largely ignored on initial release, but garnered a cult following and by 2017 it was highly regarded for its originality, absurd imagery and smart, intricate humor.
+Much like Flight of the Conchords, its small triumphs are better appreciated over time; a concentrated dose of the show reveals its flaws."Xavier: Renegade Angel was largely ignored on initial release.
+Nonetheless, it garnered a cult following; by 2017, it was highly regarded for its originality, absurd imagery and smart, intricate humor.
 In that year, Inverse.com placed Xavier 15th on a list of "The 25 Most Iconic Adult Swim Characters of All Time".
 Also in 2017, Max Carpenter of Vulture said that it "stands out as a puzzlement of form with its Second Life graphical environs and sphinxlike protagonist [...]
 Even in the context of PFFR’s twisted endeavors, the show's blend of form and content is a brilliant anomaly. [...]
 Xavier is on one level a comedy-by-assault, an explosion of wordplay, and a ridiculousness of images that the average viewer can only take in piecemeal."
 Lionel Boyce, co-creator of The Jellies!, listed it among his favorite cartoons.